jlandersen/PracticalDevOpsTraining/Labs/lab02.md

 ## Change Web API
+1. Add the necessary NuGet package to get the Azure Storage SDK
+   * `Install-Package WindowsAzure.Storage`

 1. Add the `BookNameTokenUrl` setting to your `web.config` file.
 It contains the URL with the SAS. **Note that you have to replace `&` characters with `&amp;` as `web.config` is an XML file.**
    ```